realei/ai_learning_notes/nlp/nlp_spec/cvs_w2.md

   These ratios are **essential** in *Naive Bayes' for binary classification*.

   Recall early where you used the formula to categorize a tweet as positive if the products of the corresponding ratios of every word appears in the tweet is bigger than one.
 And we said it was negative if it was less than one. this is called the **likelihood**.
-If you're to take a ratio between the positive and negative tweets `P(pos)/P(neg)`, you'd have what's called **prior ratio**. *When your'rebuilding your own application, remember that this term **prior ratio** becomes important for **unbalanced datasets**.* With the addition of the *prior ratio*, you now have the **full Naive Bayes' formjula** for binary classification:
+If you're to take a ratio between the positive and negative tweets `P(pos)/P(neg)`, you'd have what's called **prior ratio 先验比率**. *When your'rebuilding your own application, remember that this term **prior ratio** becomes important for **unbalanced datasets**.* With the addition of the *prior ratio*, you now have the **full Naive Bayes' formjula** for binary classification:

   * A simple, fast, and powerful baseline